 Octopus Titan VCT plc and certain related parties (the "Octopus Investors") have agreed to purchase \$2.0 million of our common stock on the same economic terms as the shares of common stock sold in the Offering subject to the satisfaction of certain U.K related tax requirements (the "Octopus Share Purchase").
 Under the terms of the Octopus Letter Agreement, the Octopus Share Purchase could not occur before the later of July 1, 2021 or such date as is one year from the end of our last fiscal year.
 In the event that we do not change our fiscal year end from December 31, the Octopus Share Purchase could not occur until January 1, 2022, subject to the satisfaction of the other conditions set forth in the Octopus Letter Agreement.
 The Octopus Share Purchase is conditioned on, among other things, the requirement that our gross assets must be less than £15.0 million at the time of the purchase and less than £16.0 million after giving effect to the Octopus Share Purchase.
-There can be no assurance that we will satisfy the conditions set forth in the Octopus Letter Agreement, that are applicable to the Octopus Investors.
+There can be no assurance that we will satisfy the conditions set forth in the Octopus Letter Agreement, many of which are highly technical due to U.K. tax requirements that are applicable to the Octopus Investors.
 Consequently, no assurance can be given that the Octopus Share Purchase will be consummated or as to the timing thereof.